robch/book-of-ai/docs/chapter-3-sample-overview-openai-chat-streaming-js.md

 this.messages.push({ role: 'user', content: userInput });
 ```

-**STEP 3**: Send the chat message history to the OpenAI Chat Completions streaming API and process each update:
+**STEP 3**: Send the chat message history to the OpenAI Chat streaming API and process each update:

 ``` javascript title="OpenAIChatCompletionsStreamingClass.js"
 const events = await this.openai.chat.completions.create({